Pinsa Romana: The Roman Pizza

 Endless Possibilities: The Versatility of Pinsa

 Preparing Pinsa is easy and endlessly customizable.
-Simply preheat your oven to 250°C (static mode) and top your crust with a drizzle of extra virgin olive oil, coarse sea salt, and fresh rosemary for a classic Roman flavor.
+Simply preheat your oven to 250°C (480F) – static mode and top your crust with a drizzle of extra virgin olive oil, coarse sea salt, and fresh rosemary for a classic Roman flavor.

 Want to get creative?
 The options are limitless: